Select Australians in regional areas will get their NBN via fixed wireless connections. Here’s what you need to know about fixed wireless NBN.

 Like Satellite NBN, Fixed Wireless NBN is designed primarily for regional locations that for reasons of distance cannot or will not be connected to fixed line (FTTP, FTTN or HFC Cable) NBN connections.

-Fixed Wireless NBN uses 4G LTE connectivity, essentially identical to the 4G LTE provided by mobile broadband providers with an NBN base station designed to offer Fixed Wireless NBN to a fixed number of premises within a single area.
+Fixed Wireless NBN uses 4G LTE connectivity, similar to the 4G LTE provided by mobile broadband providers.
+With Fixed Wireless, an NBN base station is designed to service a fixed number of premises within a single area.
 Because of that fixed number of premises, the throughput of a fixed wireless NBN connection should be more consistent than that of a mobile broadband connection.

 The fact that it utilises wireless technology still gives it scope for speeds to vary, especially depending on the other users connected to a base station, but it should be more reliable than mobile, where a large number of users may be connected at a given time.